 - Fully autonomous vehicles: vehicles that navigate streets without drivers.

 #8 Electrical Engineering

 I read about Nikola Tesla as a kid.
 His electricity experiments fascinated me.

 Now today, we can’t live without electricity.
-Imagine your life without lights, smartphones, internet, refrigerated foods, and power.
+Imagine your life without lights, smartphones, the internet, refrigerated foods, and power.

 Sounds scary, right?
 Agreed!

 To point out, electrical engineering includes many subfields today, such as: